25prabhu10/notes/docs/Languages/HTML/HTML.md

 #### Time

-The `<time>` element allows an unambiguous ISO 8601 date to be attached to a human-readable version of that date.
+The `<time>` element allows an unambiguous ISO 8601 date to be attached to a human-readable version of that date

 ```html
 <time datetime="2017-10-31T11:21:00+02:00">Tuesday, 31 October 2017</time>